sujithkani/ttsky25a-tinyQV/README.md

 Writes to the peripheral (stores from TinyQV) happen at most once every 8 clock cycles - the top diagram shows two writes as close together as possible.
 The `address` is guaranteed to be stable for 8 clocks starting at the transaction.
 Peripherals must accept writes, they can't delay the next transaction.

 `data_write_n` signals when there is a write and indicates the transaction width, encoded as in RV32 store instructions: 0, 1 or 2 for 8, 16 or 32-bit.
 3 means no transaction.

+Data for 8 or 16-bit writes is aligned to the LSB of `data_in`, even for unaligned writes.

 The `data_in` is modified between transactions, but due to the quad serial nature of TinyQV it is only modified 4 bits at a time, starting at the least significant bits.
 Advanced users could rely on the upper bits being stable for additional clocks.